icerpc/icerpc-docs/pages/docs/slice/encoding/collection-types-slice2.md

 _Example: sequence of int32_

-A sequence of `int32` with value 5, 32, 2 is encoded as:
+A sequence of `int32` with values 5, 32 and 2 is encoded as:
 ```
 0x0c:                3 elements (varuint62 on 1 byte)
 0x05 0x00 0x00 0x00: 5 over 4 bytes in little-endian order